martbetz/The-Promura-Project/README.md

 ---

-<b><i>Please note: this page is a continual work-in-progress and is indended as a reference for my personal use only.
+<b><i>Please note: this project is a continual work-in-progress and is indended as a reference for my personal use only.
 The following list has been compiled from a variety of online sources; while I presume all facts to be accurate, no guarantees are provided.</b></i>

 ---